Pure Balance Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 And a fat-to-protein ratio of about 60%.

-However, when you consider the protein-boosting effect of the pea protein, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the pea protein, flaxseed and dried peas, this looks like the profile of a kibble containing just a moderate amount of meat.

 Pure Balance is a plant-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 3.5 stars.